 Important: Admission to the graduate program in History is only considered for the fall semester. ***However, students may immediately start taking classes as “non-degree” graduate students and have those credits count toward their degree after gaining graduate admission.
 See the link for Non-degree Candidate Admission for the application process.

-Important: Although the Graduate School accepts application materials on a continuous basis, applicants who wish to pursue a graduate degree in history must ensure that all their application materials are received by December 1.
+Important: Although the Graduate School accepts application materials on a continuous basis.
+Priority will be given to applicants that submit all their application materials by December 1.

 - Review the admission requirements on the Graduate School’s Admission Information page.